Large Commercial Building Plumbing Maintenance

 3. Rust or pipe corrosion

 Commercial buildings with older plumbing infrastructure are particularly vulnerable to corrosion.
 Rusted pipes can contaminate water, restrict flow, and eventually fail.
-The visual inspection of pipes should include checking for discoloration, flaking, or signs of corrosion at joints and connectors.
+Pipes should be visually inspected for discoloration, flaking, or signs of corrosion at joints and connectors.

-A full plumbing maintenance program should also include inspection of faucets and showerheads for limescale buildup.
-If corrosion is extensive, partial or full pipe replacement may be necessary to bring the system back up to code and improve performance.
+A full plumbing maintenance program should also include inspecting faucets and showerheads for limescale buildup.
+If corrosion is extensive, partial or full pipe replacement may be necessary to restore the system to code and improve performance.

 4. Water pressure in commercial buildings

 Maintaining proper water pressure in commercial buildings is critical for performance and safety.
 Low pressure can make daily tasks difficult and create dissatisfaction among tenants and visitors.
-High pressure, on the other hand, can damage pipes and lead to leaks or bursts.
+High pressure, however, can damage pipes and lead to leaks or bursts.

 The standard water pressure in commercial buildings should generally fall between 40 and 80 psi.
 Facilities with multiple floors may experience uneven water pressure distribution, with lower floors having higher pressure and upper floors having less.
 Professional plumbers use pressure gauges to monitor these fluctuations and may recommend the installation of pressure-reducing valves or booster pumps as part of a well-rounded commercial plumbing system maintenance plan.